luipir/geoapi_test/README.md

     (openapi_venv) $> pip3 install tox
     (openapi_venv) $> tox

 ## How I developed it

-I decided to create the scheleton of all api and relative empty tests using **openapi-generator** basing on api specification in a swagger.yml: https://github.com/luipir/geoapi_test/blob/develop/swagger.yaml
+I decided to create the skeleton of all api and relative empty tests using **openapi-generator** basing on api specification in a swagger.yml: https://github.com/luipir/geoapi_test/blob/develop/swagger.yaml

 ### difficulties
 Because some limitations of the code generator (or my ignorance) I loosed a lot of time putting it at work.This reduced a lot the time to complete most of the test so I focused mainly in integration test to be sure to have a working server.
+For lack of time there are not all unittest.
+Not covered all endpoints unit tests that are covered by integration tests instead.